astral-sh/ruff/CONTRIBUTING.md

 1. Create a PR with the version and `BREAKING_CHANGES.md` updated
 1. Merge the PR
 1. Run the release workflow with the version number (without starting `v`) as input.
 Make sure main has your merged PR as last commit
 1. The release workflow will do the following:
     1. Build all the assets.
-If this fails (even though we tested in step 4), we haven’t tagged or uploaded anything, you can restart after pushing a fix
+If this fails (even though we tested in step 4), we haven’t tagged or uploaded anything, you can restart after pushing a fix.
-   1. Upload to pypi
+    1. Upload to PyPI.
-   1. Create and push the git tag (from pyproject.toml).
-We create the git tag only here because we can't change it ([#4468](https://github.com/charliermarsh/ruff/issues/4468)), so we want to make sure everything up to and including publishing to pypi worked.
+    1. Create and push the Git tag (as extracted from `pyproject.toml`).
+We create the Git tag only after building the wheels and uploading to PyPI, since we can't delete or modify the tag ([#4468](https://github.com/charliermarsh/ruff/issues/4468)).
     1. Attach artifacts to draft GitHub release
     1. Trigger downstream repositories.
-This can fail without causing fallout, it is possible (if inconvenient) to trigger the downstream jobs manually
+This can fail non-catastrophically, as we can run any downstream jobs manually if needed.
-1. Create release notes in GitHub UI and promote from draft to proper release(<https://github.com/charliermarsh/ruff/releases/new>)
+1. Create release notes in GitHub UI and promote from draft.
 1. If needed, [update the schemastore](https://github.com/charliermarsh/ruff/blob/main/scripts/update_schemastore.py)
-1. If needed, update ruff-lsp and ruff-vscode
+1. If needed, update the `ruff-lsp` and `ruff-vscode` repositories.

 ## Ecosystem CI